flybywiresim/docs/docs/simbridge/index.md

 !!! warning "Important Notes"
     Please keep SimBridge updated at all times regardless of the version of aircraft you are currently flying!

+    !!! tip ""
+        Reminder: Any feature available in Development will also be available in Experimental.

     ---